5S (methodology): Origins

 5S was developed in Japan and has been identified as one of the techniques that enabled just-in-time manufacturing.

-Two major frameworks for understanding and applying 5S to business environments have arisen, one proposed by Takahashi and Osada, the other by Hiroyuki Hirano.
+Two major frameworks for understanding and applying 5S to business environments have arisen, one proposed by Takahashi Osada, the other by Hiroyuki Hirano.
 Hirano's work, published in 1995, referred to five "pillars", which provided a structure to improve programs with a series of identifiable steps, each building on its predecessor.

 Before this Japanese management framework, a similar "scientific management" was proposed by Alexey Gastev and the USSR Central Institute of Labour (CIT) in Moscow.

 Each S

 There are five 5S phases.
 They can be translated to English as 'sort', 'set in order', 'shine', 'standardize', and 'sustain'.
-Other translations are possible.
+Other translations are possible, usually with English words starting with an S.